benjamibono/recipe-master/README.md

 ---

-Built with ❤️ using Next.js, React, TypeScript, and Supabase
+Built with ❤️ using Next.js 15, React 19, TypeScript, and Supabase